Learn something new every day More Info... by email

 Management frequently requires a payroll manager to prepare and submit reports to them on a regular basis.
 These typically reflect what the company is paying for benefits, taxes and vacation accruals.
 The manager may make recommendations in these areas to improve operations or save money.

 A successful payroll manager is normally a good communicator.
 She usually interacts with other company managers as well as staff employees on a regular basis.
 Her discretion is important as she is often discussing personal issues such as salaries, bonuses and benefits.
 Good math skills are preferred.
-Being well organized helps a payroll manager simultaneously address multiple issues and achieve the desired results.
+Being well organized helps the manager simultaneously address multiple issues and achieve the desired results.

 To qualify for this job normally requires a bachelor’s degree in finance or accounting.
 Some companies prefer a master’s degree in the same concentrations.
 If an applicant has more than five years of successful experience in payroll administration or management, the educational requirements may be waived or reduced.